 - Redemption values aren’t transparent: The number of points you earn is only part of the equation.
 You’ll also want a good value when it comes time to use those points.
 But with the Citi ThankYou program, points for some uses aren’t worth the benchmark 1 cent each, and worse still, you won’t know until you’re signed in to your online account and try to use them.
 (More on this in the Redeeming Rewards section below.)

 - High-maintenance rewards program: Besides varying redemption values, there are rules and restrictions to keep track of.
-Not only is there a cap on the higher rewards rate at grocery stores and gas stations, but you may need to accrue a certain number of points before you can use them (different options have different thresholds.)
-All this may make the program feel more complicated than some students are up to handling.
+Not only is there a cap on the higher rewards-earning rate at grocery stores and gas stations, but you may need to accrue a certain number of points before you can use them (different options have different thresholds.)
+All this may make the program feel more complicated than some students want.

 As you compare your options, make sure to check our list of the best student credit cards.